-PHRC703 is a core paper for the Postgraduate Certificate in Primary Health Care (PGCertPHC) and Postgraduate Diploma in Primary Health Care.
-The paper is designed to focus on particular key areas of strategy and leadership organised into four modules.
-Informed strategic approaches, Effective teams and collaborative practice, Governance, quality and safety frameworks, Leadership for change.
+PRHC703 is a core paper for the Postgraduate Certificate in Primary Health Care (PGCertPHC) and the Postgraduate Diploma in Primary Health Care (PGDipPHC).
+The paper is designed to focus on particular key areas of strategy and leadership and is organised into four modules: informed strategic approaches, leadership for change, building high-performance organisational teams, quality and safety frameworks.

-There are core readings associated with each module, plus Zoom videoconferences throughout the semester and a compulsory workshop period.
-Study Skills, technology support and resources are provided to students, at no-charge, via a custom built site accessed through Blackboard.
+There are core readings associated with each module, plus Zoom video conferences throughout the semester and a compulsory workshop period.
+Study Skills, technology and resources are provided to students at no charge, via a custom-built digital site.